mraghavan/mraghavan.github.io/_pages/about.md

 I'm also on the International Advisory Board of <a href="https://saiuniversity.edu.in">Sai University</a> in Chennai.
 I coach the <a href="https://thehub.college.harvard.edu/organization/harvard-men-s-soccer-club">Harvard Men's Soccer Club</a>.
 In the past, I played club soccer for for Cornell <a href="https://cornellmundialfc.weebly.com/">Mundial FC</a> and UC Berkeley Men's Club Soccer.
-I currently coach the Harvard Men's Soccer Club.
 </p>

 Current students